 Consequently, it currently falls to companies who purchase animal products and sell them to consumers-grocery stores, restaurants, and institutions-to use their buying power to influence producers to take the Canadian public's concern for animal welfare seriously.
 Companies that choose to follow NFACC's lead are failing to take a progressive stance on animal welfare.

-F NFACC is a taxpayerfunded organization that is unfortunately dominated by industry interests and commodity groups.
+funded organization that is unfortunately dominated by industry interests and commodity groups.
 The codes often don't align with the latest in animal welfare science and fall far short in protecting animals from horrific cruelty at factory farms in Canada.
-JJ -Leah Garcés, President of Mercy For Animals